Overview of the Fields:

 What We Do:

 Research topics in bioinformatics are quite abundant and broad, ranging from sequence analysis, genome comparisons, to system-level biological interactions.
 Our research spans both theoretical and applied bioinformatics, with a primary focus on comparative genomics and evolutionary informatics.
-We are particularly interested in uncovering pathogen-host-drug interaction networks and invasive species –native community interactions and feedback at the ecosystem level.
-You may look at Research page for detailed information of projects we have been working on.
+We are particularly interested in pathogen-host-drug interaction networks and adaptive evolution of invasive species.
+See our Research page for detailed information of projects we have been working on.